-I. Personal Horses
+I. Personal Horses and Livestock

-Personal horses for the use of the occupants of the lot and their guests, for purposes other than boarding or training are allowed in all zoning districts that allow single-unit dwellings, provided the number of animals does not exceed one animal per one-half acre of lot.
+Personal horses or livestock for the use of the occupants of the lot and their guests, for purposes other than boarding or training are allowed in all zoning districts that allow single-family dwellings, provided the number of animals does not exceed one animal per one-half acre of lot.